fhpriamo/wasm-game-of-life/README.md

 ![Game of Life running in the browser](img/wasm-game-of-life.png "Game of Life running in the browser")

-This project is an adaptations of the sample codes found in the [rustwasm book](https://rustwasm.github.io/book/ "rustwasm book") and contains code directly drawn from its contents.
-Thus, it strives to accord with the rustwasm book licensing terms.
+This project is adapted from sample codes found in the [rustwasm book](https://rustwasm.github.io/book/ "rustwasm book") and contains contents directly drawn from the book.
+Thus, this project strives to accord with the rustwasm book licensing terms.

 ## 🚴 Running

-You'll need npm and the Node.js runtime in order to run install the dependencies and run it.
-You can download both in one take from the [Node.js project website](https://nodejs.org/en/)
+You'll need the npm command and the Node.js runtime in order to install the dependencies and run the app.
+You can download both in one take from the [Node.js project website](https://nodejs.org/en/).

 1. Clone this repository anyware in your machine;
 2. **Move to the project root folder**;
 3. Execute `npm install` to install and configure the dependencies;
-4. Run the web server on port 8080 with `npm run start`;
+4. Run the web server on port 8080 to serve the app with `npm run start`;
 5. Point your browser to `http://localhost:8080` to see it in action!; 😲

 ## 📁 Files

 - You can peek the essential Rust code used to generate the `.wasm` in `rust/lib.rs`;
-- The generate `.wasm` and respective JavaScript bindings can be found in `src/lib/`;
+- The generated `.wasm` and respective JavaScript bindings can be found in `src/lib/`;